JorgeChagui/Technical-Test-Condor/README.md

 The URI is: `http://localhost:3000/`

 1. CREATE: `http://localhost:3000/providers/create`
-    * This endpoint accepts a JSON with the following fields, "firstName", "lastName", "document" and "email" are **Required**
+    * This endpoint accepts a JSON with the following fields, "firstName", "lastName", "document" and "email" are **Required**:
     ```
     {
     "firstName": String,